Carrie H. Cohen

 New York Attorney's General Office

-• Public Integrity Bureau, Chief
+• Chief, Public Integrity Bureau, New York Attorney General’s Office

-• Civil Rights Bureau, Assistant Attorney General
+• Assistant Attorney General, Civil Rights Bureau, New York Attorney General’s Office

 EDUCATION